conceptcartography/conceptcartography/docs/concepts/epistemic-creativity.md

 ## 📖 Definitions

-> "the sciences offer distinctive forms of epistemic creativity, too: our creative transformation of the world requires us to self-consciously take up our potential as the creature who ‘creates and posits objects’, imposing conceptual and theoretical order onto the world."
-(Kidd, 2020, p.12), quoting Marx
+> Quoting Marx: "the sciences offer distinctive forms of epistemic creativity, too: our creative transformation of the world requires us to self-consciously take up our potential as the creature who ‘creates and posits objects’, imposing conceptual and theoretical order onto the world."
+(Kidd 2020, 12).

 ## 🔗 Relations